engineerlondon/engineerlondon.github.io/_posts/2019-11-22-Breadth-First-Search.markdown

 # C# Generic version:
-Introducing support for data types other than string, by creating a generic node class:
+Introducing support for data types other than string, using a generic node class:
 {% highlight Csharp %}

 public class Node<T>